 Honorable mention: FrankJevCee

-Did we miss anyone?
+Who did we miss?
 Tell us in the comments!